tylerzhang77/Starbucks-Offer-Analysis/README.md

 # Starbucks-Offer-Analysis

 ## Blog post
-You can read the final report with this link:(Under construction).
+You can read the final report with this link: https://medium.com/@tylerzhang77/insights-about-starbucks-offers-38a004d34eeb

 ## Introduction